akshayt80/gosip_simulator/project2/README.md

 TODO: Update the table below for PushSum and make a graph

-# Largest Network Managed for each algorithm and topology:

-For Gossip:
-full: 4000

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed